REPLAY HOCKEY LEAGUE

 3. The team owning the player who is 30 years of age or younger on June 1st of the current offseason may choose to re-sign the player for this new salary to a contract between 1 and 5 years in length.
 Contracts for 1 or 2 years will have an added premium to simulate that players will not normally want to sign short term contracts.
 A 2-year deal would be the new salary plus 15% and a 1-year deal would be the new salary plus 25%.
 This will encourage longer contracts but still allow teams to sign short-term deals if that is what they want.

 4. Any player who becomes a FA and is 31 years of age or older on June 1st of the current offseason will become a UFA.
-The current team can opt to keep the player if they are willing to pay a premium of 15% beyond any current premiums it would take to sign a player (ie 25% for a 1 year deal, 15% for a 2 year deal, no premium for a 3 to 5 year deal) otherwise the player goes into the available UFA pool. (takes effect in 2008 offseason)
+The current team can opt to keep the player if they are willing to pay a premium of 15% beyond any current premiums it would take to sign a player (ie 25% for a 1 year deal, 15% for a 2 year deal, no premium for a 3 to 5 year deal) otherwise the player goes into the available UFA pool. (this does not apply to players signed under G.6.)

-7. Starting after the 2003-2004 season any player who has suffered a career ending injury, went back to Europe or in any other way retired from hockey can be bought out of the remaining years of his contract.
+8. Any player who has suffered a career ending injury, went back to Europe or in any other way retired from hockey and did not play any games in the previous NHL season can be bought out of the remaining years of his contract.

 In the case of retirement or returning to Europe the onus is on the owner to provide some type of proof that the player has done so (ie press release, news article, etc).
 To be considered retired a player must be at least 30 years of age.